fabricix/MPM-Geomechanics/README.md

 2. Verify that you have **Unix Makefiles** and **make**:

 ```
-cmake -G        # Must show a list of generators, where you must find **Unix Makefiles**
+cmake -G        # Should show a list of generators, where you must find **Unix Makefiles**
-make --version  # Must show make's version.
-If it isn't exists, installed with: sudo apt install make
+make --version  # Should show the version of make.
+If it isn't installed, use: sudo apt install make
 ```

 ### GoogleTest Usage